abdussalim/technical-test-for-MyTEnS/README.md

 ### Executing program

-- Run this project with `npm run start`.
+- Run this project with `npm run dev`.

 <!-- SCREENSHOT -->